When to Start Your Seeds

 If there's no information on the seed packet, you can pretty safely just start all your seeds about 6 weeks before you'll plant them outdoors.
 Make note of which plants are too big or too small at planting time, and then you can make adjustments next year based on your notes.
 For detailed instructions on starting 500 varieties of annual and perennial flowers, I highly recommend Eileen Powell's book, From Seed to Bloom (Storey 1995).Creating the Calendar

-To calculate your planting dates, you need to count back from the last frost date in one-week increments.
+Start by finding the average last frost date in your area.
+You can get frost dates online by entering your zip code.
+To calculate your planting dates, you need to count back from last frost date in one-week increments.
 (I base my calendar on Saturdays, because that's the day that I usually have available for seedstarting).
 In my area, the last frost date is May 15.
-(Ask a local gardener or call your local extension service if you don't know the last frost date for your area.)
-For me, when I count back from May 15th, Week 4 is April 15, Week 11 is the week of February 26, etc. Simply write the week number (8,4, 6 or whatever) on each seed packet and use a rubber band to keep each pile together.
+For me, when I count back from May 15, Week 4 is April 15, Week 11 is the week of February 26, etc. Simply write the week number (8,4, 6 or whatever) on each seed packet and use a rubber band to keep each pile together.
 When the planting week arrives, you just grab the right packet and start planting.Making Adjustments

 Now that you have a great schedule, here are a couple reasons you may want to make some adjustments: